risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 Here we will use the Scala concepts and Type Theory topics thus far to go for a deep dive into Bartoz Milewski's excellent [course on Category Theory ](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

-Beware that category theorists are sometimes insufferable and gave birth to memes like,
+Beware that category theorists are sometimes insufferable and gave birth to memes like this [one](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html?m=1),

 > 'A monad is just an endofunctor in the category of monoids.
 What's the problem?'